 B.S.B.A., University of Central Florida, 1987

-Dr. Scott Smith was born and raised in Orlando, Fla., and witnessed firsthand Orlando's growth from a small, relatively unknown town into the tourism giant that it is today.
-When he turned 16, Dr. Smith began his hospitality management career at Walt Disney World, where he continued to work throughout high school and college.
+Scott Smith was born and raised in Orlando, Fla., and witnessed firsthand Orlando's growth from a small, relatively unknown town into the tourism giant that it is today.
+When Smith turned 16, he began his hospitality management career at Walt Disney World, where he continued to work throughout high school and college.
 After graduation from the University of Central Florida, he began his professional career with Marriott Hotels and held various positions in their hotel and resort division throughout the United States.
-Prior to his academic career, Dr. Smith also worked for Sheraton Hotels, Rosen Hotels, Walt Disney World, and Hilton Hotels in various management positions before returning to graduate school and completing his studies at the University of Central Florida's Rosen College of Hospitality Management.
-He currently holds a position with the University of South Carolina’s College of Hospitality, Retail and Sports Management as an Assistant Professor.
-Dr. Smith’s primary areas of research are pricing and revenue management in the hospitality industry.
+Prior to his academic career, Smith also worked for Sheraton Hotels, Rosen Hotels, Walt Disney World, and Hilton Hotels in various management positions before returning to graduate school and completing his studies at the University of Central Florida's Rosen College of Hospitality Management.
+Smith currently holds a position with the University of South Carolina’s College of Hospitality, Retail and Sports Management as an assistant professor.
+Smith’s primary areas of research are pricing and revenue management in the hospitality industry.
 He also provides consulting to the hotel, resort and theme park industries.

 Honors and awards

 - Rated as the 8th Best University Professor in the United States for 2008 according to www.ratemyprofessor.com

 - Pricing in the Hospitality Industry

 - Consumer's Perceptions of Fairness

 - Utilizing Advances in Technology to Improve the Guest's Experience

 - HRTM 388–Resort Management

 Smith, S. (under review).
 "The effect of hotel rate increases and discounts on consumer willingness to purchase."
 International Journal of Revenue Management.